EdoardoLaGreca/scrtp/doc/protocol.md

 +-----------------------+
 ```

+In the second case (`"OK"`), the content's end is marked using a string
+terminator `0x00`.

-Window IDs are numbers while window names are strings
+Window IDs are numbers (represented as strings) while window names are strings.

 ### Client reply with a window ID